WICG/private-network-access/security_privacy_self_review.md

 third party scripts differently when checking outgoing requests, however.

 One area of discussion is
-whether or not to treat sandboxed iframes as `public`: https://github.com/WICG/private-network-access/issues/26.
+whether or not to treat sandboxed iframes as `public`: see #26.
 It seems a good idea to do so, enabling web developers to include third-party content on non-public websites without allowing it to poke at non-public resources.
+On the other hand, this might help malicious websites trying to determine which IP address they are being accessed from by providing them with a baseline against which to compare their own capabilities.

 ## 14. How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?